karolisw/hyperfetch/README.md

 # HyperFetch
 #### HyperFetch is a tool consisting of:
-- [Website](https://github.com/karolisw/hyperFetch) for fetching hyperparameters that are tuned by others
+- A [website](https://white-rock-097162f03.3.azurestaticapps.net/) for fetching hyperparameters that are tuned by others
-- Pip-module for tuning hyperparameters
+- This pip-module for tuning and saving hyperparameters yourself

 #### The intention of HyperFetch is to:
 - Make recreation of existing projects easier within the